Healthy Homes Assessment Raupunga

 Home Assessments Raupunga for Rental Properties

-There are a myriad of concerns you should look for when conducting an house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+There are a myriad of things to check when conducting the house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
 A few examples are:

-The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of the Tenancy services ruling can have a significant impact for property managers and landlords.
-For professional guidance, contact us today to book your rental properties house evaluation.
+The consequences of not having an Healthy Home with regard to The Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can be significant for landlords and property managers.
+For professional guidance, contact us now and schedule your rental property home evaluation.

 home assessments for rental properties